code-423n4/2024-03-abracadabra-money/README.md

 - We are using a Mix of DSP + private pool
 - We made our own Factory  / Router periphery
-- MagicLpAggregator would be used to price MagicLP collateral for Cauldrons
+- MagicLpAggregator would be used to price MagicLP collateral for Cauldrons.
+Something to note is that the MagicLP Oracle is only meant for closed-together price pool.
+It's just that the oracle is not meant to be used for any kind of MagicLP, just for closely priced tokens like MIM/USDB.
 - Some contracts were wrapped so it's usable with Blast L2 yield claiming
 - BlastOnboarding is currently live and it's an LLE where people deposit MIM/USDB once ready we would upgrade the BlastOnboarding implementation to use BlastOnboardingBoot
 - BlastOnboarding source code is a bit different from the live version because we improved how we can claim the yields post-deployment.
 It was changed in case we want to run another LLE in the future.